grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### actions_allow_post_url

 Sets API paths to be accessible between plugins using the POST verb.
-Leaving this value empty only allows remote requests to pass through the proxy, whereas setting this value lets you also send authenticated POST requests to the local server.
+If the value is empty, you can only pass remote requests through the proxy.
+If the value is set, you can also send authenticated POST requests to the local server.
 You typically use this to enable backend communication between plugins.

 This is a comma separated list, and uses glob matching.